openfare/doc/src/concepts/lock.md

 # Lock File

-Lock files define donation/fee payment plans for software packages.
-They also describe payees and their preferred payment methods.
+A software package lock file (`OpenFare.lock`) describes how funds are shared between project contributors.

+A lock file includes:

+* Contributor payment method details.
+* A contributor split scheme for sharing funds.
+* Plans for voluntary and compulsory payments.

 A lock file is constructed using the `openfare` tool.
 Command line interface documentation for creating and managing a lock file can be found [here](../cli/lock.md).

-Lock files are always located in the package's top level directory as `OpenFare.lock`.

 ## Overview

-A lock file is composed of payment plans and payees:
+A lock file is composed of payment plans, payee payment details, and a fund shares scheme:

 ```json
 {